krixlion/dev_forum-auth/docs/Features.md

 - a `type` claim which describes whether a JWT is an access token or a refresh token.

 # Token Validator package written in Go
-A `JWTValidator` compatible with the auth-service is available under import path `github.com/krixlion/dev_forum-auth/pkg/tokens/validator`.
+A `JWTValidator` compatible with the auth-service is available in package `github.com/krixlion/dev_forum-auth/pkg/tokens/validator`.

 Example:
 ```Go